Stanisław Lem: Personal life

-Lem was a polyglot: he knew Polish, Latin (from medical school), German, French, English, Russian and Ukrainian.
+Lem was a polyglot: he knew Polish, Latin (from medical school), German, French, English, Russian, and Ukrainian.
 Lem claimed that his IQ was tested at high school as 180.

 In 1953, Lem met radiology student Barbara Leśniak, whom he married in a civil ceremony the same year.
 The couple's church marriage ceremony was performed in February 1954.
 Barbara died on 27 April 2016.
 Their only child, Tomasz (born 1968), who graduated with a degree in physics from Princeton University, has written Awantury na tle powszechnego ciążenia (Tantrums on the Background of the Universal Gravitation), a memoir which contains numerous personal details about Lem.
 The book jacket says Tomasz works as a translator and has a daughter, Anna.

-As of 1984, Lem's writing pattern was to get up a short time before five in the morning and start writing soon after, for 5 or 6 hours before taking a break.
+As of 1984, Lem's writing pattern was to get up a short time before five in the morning and start writing soon after; Lem would write for five or six hours before taking a break.

 Lem was an aggressive driver.
 He loved sweets (especially halva and chocolate-covered marzipan), and did not give them up even when, toward the end of his life, he fell ill with diabetes.
-In the mid-80s due to health problems he stopped smoking.
+Due to health problems, Lem stopped smoking in the mid-1980s.
 Coffee often featured in Lem's writing and interviews.

 Stanisław Lem died from a heart failure in the hospital of the Jagiellonian University Medical College, Kraków on 27 March 2006 at the age of 84.
 He was buried at Salwator Cemetery, Sector W, Row 4, grave 17 (cmentarz Salwatorski, sektor W, rząd 4, grób 17).

 In November 2021, Agnieszka Gajewska's biography of Lem, Holocaust and the Stars, was translated into English by Katarzyna Gucio and published by Routledge.
 It discussed aspects of Lem's life, such as being forced to wear the yellow badge and being struck for not removing his hat in the presence of Germans, as required of Jews at the time.

 Lem loved movies and greatly enjoyed artistic cinema (especially the movies of Luis Buñuel).
 He also liked King Kong, James Bond, Star Wars, and Star Trek movies but he remained mostly displeased by movies which were based upon his own stories.
 The only notable exceptions are Voyage to the End of the Universe (1963) (which didn't credit Lem as writer of the original book The Magellanic Cloud) and Przekładaniec (Layer Cake) (1968) (which was based upon his short story "Do You Exist, Mr Jones?").